appdefensealliance/ASA-WG/Web App Profile/Web App Specification.md

 # Applicability
 This document is intended for system and application administrators, security specialists, auditors, help desk, platform deployment, and/or DevOps personnel who plan to develop, deploy, assess, or secure solutions in the cloud.

 # References
 1. [OWASP Application Security Verification Standard](https://github.com/OWASP/ASVS?tab=readme-ov-file)

 # Licensing
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-sa/4.0/)

+# Specification Scoping Guidance
+Scoping a web application test can be a complex and challenging task, as it requires defining the boundaries of the application and determining what needs to be tested.
+Here is some guidance to help define a reasonable scope while evaluating a web application within the context of this specification.

+This specification is designed to be applied to one or more target web application(s) (first party components) and their integrated third-party components, subject to the following considerations:

+**First-Party Scoping Considerations**
+- Target Web Application(s): Before testing, define the target web application(s) as a group of components that operate together to provide a logical set of services.
+For example, if a large business platform offers multiple services such as online dating, instant messaging, and investment banking; each can be scoped and evaluated separately using this specification, with all grouped subcomponents considered in-scope for testing & evaluation.
+- Shared Backend Components: First party shared backend components or APIs are considered in the scope if they are utilized by the defined target application(s).

+**Third-Party API Scoping Considerations**
+- Sensitive Operations: Any third-party (3P) product API that supports sensitive operations, such as Authentication, accessing or mutating user data, & account recovery are within the scope of an ADA web assessment.
+These 3P APIs will only be subject to web assessment requirements defined within the Authentication, Session Management, & Access Control sections.
+- Limited Testing: Testing of these 3P APIs will be limited to components and configurations utilized by the tested application.
+Other 3P API components and ADA web requirements will be out of scope and will not be tested in relation to 3P Product APIs.

+**Additional Clarifications**
+- Out-of-Scope Components: The following components are explicitly out of scope for this testing:
+  - Third-party APIs not utilized by the target application
+  - Non-sensitive operations performed by third-party APIs
+- Examples and Scenarios: To illustrate the scoping decisions, consider the following examples:
+  - A web application uses a third-party authentication API to handle user login.
+In this case, the authentication API is within scope for testing.
+  - A web application uses a third-party analytics gateway to process application performance metrics.
+As the gateway does not handle sensitive user data, it is out of scope for testing.

 # Definitions
 | Term | Definition |